Privacy Policy

 Changes to This Policy

-If we ever change anything material here (which would require us to build infrastructure we currently don't have), we'll update the effective date at the top and post a note in the Updates section.
-The full history of changes is visible in the public git repository.
+If we make a material change to this policy, we'll update the effective date at the top and post a note in the Updates section.
+You can also see the full change history in the public git repository.

 Contact